A Poincar\'e-Bendixson theorem for flows with arbitrarily many singular points: Introduction

 The previous theorem can be applied to capture a time-reversal symmetric condition for limit sets.
-In fact, the characterization of a flow that is either irrational or Denjoy by Athanassopoulos \cite{athanassopoulos1992characterization} is refined as an application of the previous theorem in \cite{yokoyama2021symmetric}.
-From the construction in \cite[Example~3]{yokoyama2021flows}, notice that a subsets of singular points can become Lakes of Wada attractors and that quasi-semi-attracting limit quasi-circuits that is not locally connected can contain a Wada-Lakes-like structure.
-By this construction, cutting closed transversals and collapsing the new boundary components, we can construct flows on a sphere with Lakes of Wada attractors and with an arbitrarily large number of complementary domains which are flow versions of examples of spherical homeomorphisms constructed by Boro\'{n}ski, \v{C}in\v{c}, and Liu \cite{boronski2020prime}.
-In particular, such constructions of homeomorphisms are motivated by a generalization of the Poincar\'e-Bendixson theorem \cite{koropecki2019poincare}.
-Moreover, the previous theorem implies a generalization of the Ma\v \i er's description of recurrence as follows.
+In fact, the characterization of a flow that is either irrational or Denjoy by Athanassopoulos \cite{athanassopoulos1992characterization} is refined as an application of the previous theorem in \cite{yokoyama2021flows}.
+From the construction in \cite[Example~3]{yokoyama2021flows}, notice that a subsets of singular points can become Lakes of Wada attractors (or Plykin type attractors) and that quasi-semi-attracting limit quasi-circuits that is not locally connected can contain a Wada-Lakes-like structure.
+By this construction, cutting closed transversals and collapsing the new boundary components, we can construct flows on a sphere with Lakes of Wada attractors and with an arbitrarily large number of complementary domains, which are flow versions of such attractors of spherical homeomorphisms constructed by Boro\'{n}ski, \v{C}in\v{c}, and Liu \cite{boronski2020prime} and such an attractor of a transcendental entire function constructed by Mart{\'\i}-Pete, Rempe and Waterman \cite{marti2021wandering}.
+In particular, such constructions of homeomorphisms are motivated by a generalization of the Poincar\'{e}-Bendixson theorem \cite{koropecki2019poincare}.
+Moreover, using the previous theorem, for any Hamiltonian flow with arbitrarily many singular points on a compact surface, it can be shown that the $\omega$-limit set of any non-closed orbit consists of singular points \cite{yokoyama2022omega}.
+In addition, the previous theorem implies a generalization of the Ma\v{i}er's description of recurrence as follows.